Guidance

 4. Compensatory marks for spelling

-The compensatory marks will be available on the PAG from Thursday 15 May.
-Schools should add the compensatory mark for Paper 1: spelling to the raw score from Paper 2: questions, before converting the overall raw score to a scaled score.
+The compensatory marks will be available on the National Curriculum Assessments Portal (NCA Portal) from Friday 1 May.
+Schools should add the compensatory mark for Paper 1: spelling to the raw score from Paper 2: questions before converting the overall raw score to a scaled score.

 5. Scribes

 A scribe is a writing assistant who writes out answers dictated by the pupil during the test.
-Schools could choose to provide a scribe if other options to enable the pupil to work independently are not appropriate.
+Schools could choose to provide a scribe if there are no other appropriate options to enable the pupil to work independently.

 We recommend that a scribe is used when a pupil is: